ShibuInu/Legion-Y7000-Hackintosh-Opencore/README.md

 # Legion-Y7000-Hackintosh-Opencore
 This is an efi that i used for my Lenovo Legion Y7000 2019 PG0.
-Its a WIP, and i will be updating it as i go.
+Big sur is a WIP, and i will be updating it as i go.

 ## My laptop specs